 Natsal-COVID is a large, national study that was rapidly undertaken in Britain at a time when data were urgently required to understand the impact of the pandemic for SRH clinical and public health policy and decision-making.
-Due to restrictions on movement and meeting indoors, this was also at a time when in-person household-based probability sample surveys were not feasible nor sufficiently rapid.
-Natsal-COVID fills an important evidence gap because other COVID-19 studies have not addressed the population-level impact of COVID-19 on sexual behaviour and SRH, or conducted qualitative interviews to more thoroughly understand SRH challenges in the general population.
-The Natsal-COVID study also benefits from methodological elements developed by the Natsal team in consultation with stakeholders over several decades to inform the most rigorous and ethical approaches when asking about highly sensitive behaviours and experiences.
-We have demonstrated that it is possible to achieve a large-scale quasi-representative sample within 12 days of fieldwork during a period of intense social disruption.
+Due to restrictions on movement and meeting indoors, this was also at a time when in-person household-based probability sample surveys were not

 Natsal-COVID is not a probability sample and is therefore not truly representative of the general population.
 Instead, we relied upon quota-based sampling and weighting to achieve a webpanel sample that is quasi-representative of the general population in Britain in terms of age, gender, region, social grade, and sexual identity.
 There are well described sources of bias in web-panel surveys, which might affect the results and interpretation.
-Previous studies have demonstrated that non-probability web-panel surveys, such as Natsal-COVID, are less representative of the general population than probability surveys, such as the decennial Natsal survey.
+Previous studies have demonstrated that nonprobability web-panel surveys, such as Natsal-COVID, are less representative of the general population than probability surveys, such as the decennial Natsal survey.
 One important source of bias in web-panels is that they include only those with access to the internet.
 According to an Ofcom report, although 87% of the UK population older than 16 years reported using the internet in 201926, those in lower social grades and older adults were less likely to do so.
 Therefore, among our sample age range of 18-59 years, we anticipate a higher proportion of individuals with internet access.

 Although quota sampling is likely to be more representative of the population than self-selecting or convenience samples, which have been the primary methods used to study sexual health in the COVID-19 pandemic, there are also limitations in the use of quota sampling for the Natsal-COVID study.
 Quota samples and web-panel samples are particularly susceptible to non-response and residual bias due to self-selection.
 Comparisons with external probability surveys and with Natsal-3 show the Natsal-COVID sample to be generally similar for key sociodemographic characteristics and sexual behaviours.
 However, we demonstrated appreciable sampling bias for several important characteristics that remained after applying weighting.
-Natsal-COVID over-represented individuals with higher education levels, which is consistent with previous findings for web23-25.
+Natsal-COVID over-represented individuals with higher education levels, which is consistent with previous findings for web samples23-25.
 Although Natsal-COVID had a higher proportion of participants reporting 'fair health' compared to HSE, differences here might be due to the impact of the pandemic on perceived health status, and it was noteworthy that there were not major differences in the proportions reporting limiting long-term illness or disability.
 Natsal-COVID also had fewer participants reporting sex in their lifetime than we would expect from Natsal-3 (albeit that Natsal-3 was undertaken ten years ago).
-This could be due to differences in the question wording and participants' understanding, a mode effect (i.e., online versus in-person), or sampling bias, and Natsal-COVID may therefore include more people at lower risk of adverse SRH outcomes (e.g., people with no previous sexual experience).
+This could be due to differences in the question wording and participants' understanding, a mode effect (i.e., online versus inperson), or sampling bias, and Natsal-COVID may therefore include more people at lower risk of adverse SRH outcomes (e.g., people with no previous sexual experience).
 Prior to weighting, Natsal-COVID had more men identifying as non-heterosexual men compared to 2019 APS.
-The finding of overrepresentation of non-heterosexual men in Natsal-COVID (prior to weighting) is consistent with previous web-panel surveys.
+The finding of over-representation of non-heterosexual men in Natsal-COVID (prior to weighting) is consistent with previous web-panel surveys.
 However, weighted percentages of non-heterosexual men were comparable between Natsal-COVID and 2019 APS.
 So, while the findings of Natsal-COVID are likely to be broadly generalisable, its prevalence estimates should be treated with particular caution.